Skip to main content

 We develop the fee structure and terms in collaboration with producers, then submit a draft Schedule to the Quebec government for approval.
 Once approved, the Schedule is implemented for the reporting year.

-We collect your contributions and pay them to RECYC-QUÉBEC, a provincial Crown corporation, on your behalf.
+• We collect your contributions and pay them to the government (RECYC-QUÉBEC), on your behalf.
 RECYC-QUÉBEC is responsible for distributing the funds to municipalities.

 A necessary transition period